BPerezLamarque/ABDOMEN/README.md

-First, you can set your working directory and load the packages and functions:
+First, you can set your working directory and **load the packages and functions**:

 ```r